Welcome | Pjila'si | Bienvenue

 Discover Life's Potential

-The mission of the Department of Biology at Acadia is to engage students in an experiential learning and research environment.
+Our mission is to engage students in an experiential learning and research environment.
 Through a rigorous curriculum, students will develop a strong foundation that allows them to think critically about biology, from molecules to ecosystems, and to contribute meaningfully to our rapidly changing world.

 Welcome to the Department of Biology at Acadia University, located at 33 Westwood Avenue, Wolfville, Nova Scotia.
 Our main office is on the third floor and is open Monday, Tuesday, Thursday and Friday from 9-4.
 Drop-ins, in person or virtual meetings are all welcome.
 Our Administrative Assistant works remotely on Wednesdays but can be reached via email (biology@acadiau.ca).